LearningLocker/docs/src/guides-cli.md

 node cli/dist/server clearAggregationCache
 ```

 Will clear down any cached aggregation results.
-This can be useful if you require an up to date result for a particular visualisation or query.
+This can be useful if you require an up-to-date result for a particular visualisation or query.

 ### Arguments